 How to become a Sports Chaplain

 If you’re thinking of becoming a Sports Chaplain, then the main qualifications you will need are a love for Christ, a love for people of sport, and time.
-You will also need to have the endorsement and support of your local church.
-Comprehensive training is provided by Sports Chaplaincy New Zealand.
+You will also need to have the endorsement and support of your local church, and a police check.
+If you are suitable, then comprehensive training will be provided by Sports Chaplaincy New Zealand.

 If you would like to know more about becoming a Sports Chaplain, then please complete an Expression of interest form.